A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem: Computational Experiments

-In 94\% of the runs, BP\_MDD solves instances to optimality at the root node and at most 8 nodes are explored in the branch-and-bound tree.
+In 94\% of runs, BP\_MDD solves instances to optimality at the root node and at most 8 nodes are explored in the branch-and-bound tree.
 On average, for instances with $\vert \pairset \vert \ge 1024$, 55\% of the total run-time accounts for solving the pricing problems, with a minimum and maximum percentage of 19\% and 84\%, respectively.
-Phase 2 and 3 are responsible on average 27.3\% of the pricing time when $\Kcycle \ge 4$ varying from 5.4\% to 72.2\%.
-In the same group, the average and maximum time for building the MDDs is 109.8 seconds and 257.5 seconds, respectively.
-The remaining time is spent among the RMP and solving the cycle formulation with columns present in the RMP.
-For only 10 instances, PICEF and HPIEF report a feasible solution beyond the time limit, meaning that for the others the RAM threshold is exceeded.
+Phase 3 is responsible on average for 27\% (range: $[5\%,72\%]$) of the pricing time when $\Kcycle \ge 4$.
+On the same runs ($\vert \pairset \vert \ge 1024$ and $\Kcycle \ge 4$), the average and maximum time for building the MDDs is 109.8s and 257.5s, respectively.
+For only 10 instances with $\Kcycle \ge 4$, PICEF and HPIEF report a feasible solution within the time limit, meaning that for the others the RAM threshold is exceeded.
 The optimality gap reported by these solvers varies between 0\% and 30\%, with respect to the best solution found among all the three solvers.
 Overall, PICEF is slightly better than HPIEF in terms of optimality gap but not in terms of the number of instances that could fit into memory.

-Even though the cumulative result among solvers at the end of the time limit is the same when $\Kcycle = 3$, Figure \ref{fig:BP_RunTime.pdf} shows the solution time (without preprocessing or MDD construction) taken for every instance and the state-of-the-art solver when $K \in \{3,4\}$ for all chain lengths.
-Markers located at the y-axis value of 35 on the top part of the plot indicate instances that were not solved to optimality within the time limit.
-As observed, BP\_MDD is faster in most cases.
+{\cdionne Figure \ref{fig:BP_RunTime.pdf} shows the solution time (without preprocessing or MDD construction) taken for every run and the state-of-the-art solver when $K \in \{3,4\}$ for all chain lengths.
+Markers above the diagonal indicate BP\_MDD is faster.
+Particularly, BP\_MDD is faster in $20\%$ of runs when $\vert \pairset \vert < 512$, yet the maximum run-time taken for BP\_MDD to solve these instances is $<4$s.
+When $\vert \pairset \vert \ge 512$, BP\_MDD is faster in $80\%$ of runs.}